johsteffens/beth/doc/bcore/btcl.md

 ```

 ## Lexical Frame
-The lexical frame is the frame in which a function is used and not where it is defined.
+The lexical frame of a function is the frame in which a [function](#function) is used.
+It is not where the function is defined.

 #### Reasoning: